ucb-bar/chisel-release/README-OLD.md

 Pull requests are labeled indicating among other things, their impact on the existing API, and tagged with `milestones` indicating their intended release version.
 Changes that impact the existing API are typically tagged for the next major release.

-We use modified semantic versioning for releases.
+We use semantic versioning for releases.
 A release is defined as a tuple `z.y.x` where `z.y` correspond to the **major** release number, and `x` is the **minor** release number.
 Minor releases (increasing `x`) are API-preserving.
 They typically consist of bug fixes or experimental features that should not negatively impact existing code.